 One of the best examples of dramatic irony is in Romeo and Juliet by William Shakespeare.
 In the play, the reader knows Juliet isn’t really dead, but Romeo thinks that she is, a great irony that leads to the tragic fate of both lovers.

 Situational irony involves an outcome of a situation that contradicts what is expected by the people carrying out the action.

 Situational irony is the type that people misunderstand the most.

 - An English teacher has poor grammar

 - A pilot has a fear of heights

 In all of these situations, you expect the person acting to have the opposite outcome.
+There are several types of situational irony, just like cosmic irony.
 This type of irony forces the audience to really think to understand the underlying meaning of the story.

 Verbal irony is a figure of speech that refers to a sentence where the speaker’s words are not in harmony with the speaker’s intent — or, in other words, when someone says one thing but means the opposite.
 This type of irony heavily depends on the tone of voice to come across accurately.